 Mozambique has been exporting hatchlings and juveniles to South Africa since the late 1980s, and more recently to Malawi and Zimbabwe.
-In 2014 South Africa reported importing 15,000 ranched animals and a further 32,000 in 2015.
-The majority of the trade 2014-2016 was in ranched animals and for purpose 'T'.
+In 2015 South Africa reported importing 32,000 ranched animals and a further 10,000 in 2016.
+Mozambique reported exporting 6,000 ranched animals to Zimbabwe in 2017.
+Also in 2017 South Africa reported exporting 3,000 animals to China who confirmed the import.